 - Be sure you are plugging into a USB port directly on the back of the PC (not in the front, not in a USB Hub, not with an extension cable, not in a box with a fox).

 - Make sure you don't have any software running that might be making inputs not work, such as macro programs like X-Hotkeys.

-- Run the test in Mode1; move the switch on the back of the X-Arcade™ to Mode1 (the position closest to the serial connector), then push the button on the back of the X-Arcade™ twice (the light on the X-Arcade™ should turn off from the first push, and back on with the second).
+- Run the test in MODE 1; move the switch on the back of the X-Arcade™ to Mode1 (pics - the position closest to the serial connector, or yellow wire on the switch itself), then push the button on the back of the X-Arcade™ twice (the light on the X-Arcade™ should turn off from the first push, and back on with the second).